 To see a developer write GraphQL queries in real time, check out our GraphQL webinar featuring Brightspot’s head GraphQL specialist, Omavi Walker.

-First developed by Facebook in 2012, headless CMS architecture is the solution of choice for many content businesses these days.
 GraphQL is the programming language that enables flexible connection with programming APIs that support headless CMS integrations like the one offered through Brightspot.

 A headless system using GraphQL has its pros and cons.
 At Brightspot, we’ve identified four of the primary issues associated with GraphQL and developed innovative solutions to address each one.